MirrorDNA-Reflection-Protocol/MirrorDNA-Standard/README.md

 **Pastebin mirror (redundancy):** https://pastebin.com/j0MdNxrA *(If your AI blocks GitHub, open the link and copy the rendered text instead.)*

+🔒 Trust Marker — Always review AI responses for mistakes or drift.
+Verification is part of the protocol.
 ---

 ## 🛡 Live Update Protocol (Self‑Check)